dmbarbour/wikilon/docs/AwelonLang.md

 Labeled sum types (variants) allow conditional discrimination on a label.
 Labeled product types (records) allow us to access to heterogeneous data by a label.
 Primitive sum `(A + B)` and product `(A * B)` types are simple and sufficient for many use cases.
 But labeled data is self-documenting (label informs human) and extensible (add more labels).

 A useful way to encode labeled sums is by deep primitive sum structures.
-That is, we use a `[[[value] inL] inR] inL]` structure where the left-right-left path encodes the label.
+That is, we use a `[[[value] inL] inR] inL]` structure where the left-right-left path is extended to multiple bytes encoding a human-meaningful label.
 Unlike label-value pairs, deep sums do not require dependent types.
-A labeled product could feasibly be modeled as a heterogeneous trie on the label.
+A labeled product can similarly be modeled as a heterogeneous trie on the label.
 Consider:

         (Deep Sums)
         [[[A] inL] inL]